Raid-Training-Initiative/RTI/text/main/faq.md

 You will get a message from @RtiBot#4883 an hour before the raid is starting and there is also a time at the bottom of each of our raid embeds (the `Your Time` footer) which converts the raid's scheduled time to your timezone.
 If you're still unsure, hit the :clipboard: **Personal Schedule** button in #📅raid_schedule to get a countdown for each raid you've signed up to!

-Note that if you still need your first ever raid kills on some bosses, you can even request a training in #training_requests and you'll get priority to join!
+:warning: **Note**: If you still need your first ever raid kills on some bosses, or even if you have some encounter-specific roles you'd like to train (tank, kiter, etc), you can request a training in #training_requests and you'll get priority to join our training runs!
-_ _
 _ _
 `[4] What happens if I sign up as reserve?`
 Signing up as reserve is a very effective way of opening up your opportunities to raid with us.